Fire and Blast Barriers

 Durability & LongevityHighHighPower plants, refineries, transport hubs

-Steel composite panels provide heavy-duty protection against high-impact blasts.
-Reinforced concrete walls offer fire-resistant and blast-proof solutions for structural applications.
-Fiberglass fire panels are lightweight and corrosion-resistant, making them ideal for commercial buildings.
-Advanced hybrid composites combine fire resistance with blast-absorbing properties.
+Steel composite panels deliver robust protection against high-impact blasts.
+Reinforced concrete walls provide fire- and blast-resistant structural solutions.
+Fiberglass panels are lightweight, corrosion-resistant, and ideal for commercial applications.
+Advanced hybrid composites combine fire resistance with blast energy absorption for enhanced safety.

 Material TypeFire ResistanceBlast ResistanceBest Used In